code-423n4/2023-01-opensea-findings/data/Dravee-G.md

 - 87:         orderStatus.isValidated = true; //@audit gas: this SSTORE can be moved in the condition above, like L799
 ```

-Indeed, setting `orderStatus.isValidated = true` is only necessary when getting inside the `if(!orderStatus.isValidated)` condition.
+Indeed, setting `orderStatus.isValidated = true` is only necessary when getting inside the `if(!orderStatus.isValidated)` condition, otherwise it's redundant.

-This logic can be seen rightly implemented line L799:
+The same logic can be seen rightly implemented line L799:

 ```solidity
 File: OrderValidator.sol